 Beit Sitti breaks boundaries for guests, too.
-If travellers see our ladies in passing, it’s unlikely they’d be able to spark conversation, ask questions about the head veil, or what it’s like being a woman in Jordan.
+If travelers see our ladies in passing, it’s unlikely they’d be able to spark conversation, ask questions about the head veil, or what it’s like being a woman in Jordan.
 As many of our cooks now speak English, they get to chat and enjoy the social aspect of the job, as well.

 When guests arrive at Beit Sitti, they learn to make four dishes: a main course, a side, a salad and a dessert.
 They are all meals Jordanian people eat at home, but are quite hard to find in restaurants; most serve Lebanese mezze, rather than traditional homemade rice and stews.

 Our lessons give a glimpse into how Jordanians cook and eat